robotpy/robotpy-docs/2020_notes.rst

 find things that are different that aren't in this list, please submit a bug report.

-.. note:: Most importantly, the API documentation has NOT been upgraded for
-          2020 yet.
-However, our goal is that most API should be identical/close to the 2019 API.
-If you find something that is different, please file a bug report!

 Why is everything so different this year?
 -----------------------------------------